-- (1) Subject to rules made under Article 50, the Tribunal shall be entitled to determine their own procedure in relation to any proceedings, complaint or reference brought before or made to them. - (2) The Tribunal shall have power - (a) in connection with the investigation of any matter; or - (b) otherwise for the purposes of the Tribunal's consideration or determination of any matter, to require the Commissioner to provide the Tribunal with all such assistance (including the Commissioner's opinion as to any issue falling to be determined by the Tribunal) as the Tribunal think fit.
+- (1) Subject to rules made under Article 50, the Tribunal shall be entitled to determine their own procedure in relation to any proceedings, complaint or reference brought before or made to them. - (2) The Tribunal shall have power - (a) in connection with the investigation of any matter; or - (b) otherwise for the purposes of the Tribunal's consideration or determination of any matter,

-- (3) Where the Tribunal hear or consider any proceedings, complaint or reference relating to any matter, they shall secure that the Commissioner - (a) is aware that the matter is the subject of proceedings, a complaint or a reference brought before or made to the Tribunal; and - (b) is kept informed of any determination, award, order or other decision made by the Tribunal with respect to that matter. - (4) Where the Tribunal determine any proceedings, complaint or reference brought before or made to them, they shall give notice to the complainant which (subject to any rules made by virtue of Article 50(2)(h)) may be confined, as the case may be, to either - - (a) a statement that they have made a determination in the complainant's favour; or - (b) a statement that no determination has been made in the complainant's favour. - (5) Where - (a) the Tribunal make a determination in favour of any person by whom any proceedings have been brought before the Tribunal or by whom any complaint or reference has been made to the Tribunal; and - (b) the determination relates to any act or omission by or on behalf of the Attorney General or to conduct for which any warrant, authorization or permission was issued, granted or given by the Attorney General, they shall make a report of their findings to the Bailiff.
+- (3) Where the Tribunal hear or consider any proceedings, complaint or reference relating to any matter, they shall secure that the Commissioner - (a) is aware that the matter is the subject of proceedings, a complaint or a reference brought before or made to the Tribunal; and - (b) is kept informed of any determination, award, order or other decision made by the Tribunal with respect to that matter. - (4) Where the Tribunal determine any proceedings, complaint or reference brought before or made to them, they shall give notice to the complainant which (subject to any rules made by virtue of Article 50(2)(h)) may be confined, as the case may be, to either - (a) a statement that they have made a determination in the complainant's favour; or - (b) a statement that no determination has been made in the complainant's favour.

+(5) Where -

+- (a) the Tribunal make a determination in favour of any person by whom any proceedings have been brought before the Tribunal or by whom any complaint or reference has been made to the Tribunal; and - (b) the determination relates to any act or omission by or on behalf of the Attorney General or to conduct for which any warrant, authorization or permission was issued, granted or given by the Attorney General, they shall make a report of their findings to the Bailiff.